Features and terminology in Azure Event Hubs

 - Your own applications must be able to keep up with processing the volume of events that are being sent into an event hub.
 It might be complex and requires substantial, scaled-out, parallel processing capacity.
 The capacity of a single process to handle events is limited, so you need several processes.
 Partitions are how your solution feeds those processes and yet ensures that each event has a clear processing owner.

 Number of partitions

 We recommend that you choose at least as many partitions as you expect that are required during the peak load of your application for that particular event hub.
-You can't change the partition count for an event hub after its creation except for the event hub in a dedicated cluster and premium tier.
-The partition count for an event hub in a dedicated Event Hubs cluster can be increased after the event hub has been created, but the distribution of streams across partitions will change when it's done as the mapping of partition keys to partitions changes, so you should try hard to avoid such changes if the relative order of events matters in your application.
+For tiers other than the premium and dedicated tiers, you can't change the partition count for an event hub after its creation.
+For an event hub in a premium or dedicated tier, you can increase the partition count after its creation, but you can't decrease them.
+The distribution of streams across partitions will change when it's done as the mapping of partition keys to partitions changes, so you should try hard to avoid such changes if the relative order of events matters in your application.